 A special afternoon tea English-style would not be complete without a famous Victoria Sponge

-Whether you prefer to put your jam on a scone the Devon or Cornish way, one way to make some fresh scones extra special is to sample some different flavors.
-Strawberry and raspberry jam is delicious, but if you want to take things to the next level, why not try something more adventurous.
+Whether you prefer to put your jam on a scone, one way to make some fresh scones extra special is to sample some different flavors.
+Strawberry and raspberry jam is delicious.
+But if you want to take things to the next level, why not try something more adventurous.
 Gooseberry and rhubarb jams are a great choice, and so-very-British.

 Indulge in a bottle of fizz.
-If you’re hosting an afternoon tea at home for family or friends, what better way to crank things up a notch or two by adding some fine wine into the mix.
+If you’re hosting at home for family or friends, what better way to crank things up a notch or two by adding some fine wine into the mix.
 Turning it into a champagne afternoon tea that would cost a fortune at The Dorchester!
 If you want to focus on prepping the delicious food, you can have high quality bottles of Moet delivered to your door in plenty of time to have those glasses full to welcome your guests.

 It is said that Her Royal Highness Queen Elizabeth II is something of a chocoholic.
 One of her favorite selections for an afternoon tea is a Chocolate Perfection Pie.
 This indulgent pastry dish is lined with cinnamon, meringue and chocolate cream before being garnished with milk and white chocolate shavings.
 If you want you and your guests to dine like royalty, this will tick all the right boxes.
 The recipe of the Queen’s beloved chocolate pie recipe was revealed by former royal chef Darren McGrady

 In Britain as well as abroad, not enough people consider the types of tea that complement their afternoon tea best.
 For an extra special afternoon tea, consider a gentle fruity and citrus tea that’s perfect with sweet treats.
 Both Darjeeling and Earl Grey are strong enough to cleanse the palate while cutting through the richness of your baked delights.